hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_wallpaper_with_a_single_line_drawing_of_3d15429c-3bc5-41d1-984f-e15e14713029-0_0.content.md

 <!--font:Montserrat-->

-# Small Business Cybersecurity: Stay Secure Against Digital Threats
+# Cybersecurity for Small Businesses.

 Welcome to our website dedicated to providing resources and information about cybersecurity for small businesses.
 Our minimalist wallpaper features a single line drawing of a cyborg in bright red or blue, reminding you to stay vigilant against digital threats.